studentrep/Python-and-R-For-DS/README.md

 We selected 12 endpoints (columns) in the Artworks Collection data:

-title - The name of this resource
+**title** - The name of this resource

-\nthumbnail.alt_text - Alternate text for this work. date_start - The year of the period of time associated with the creation of this work. date_display - Readable, free-text description of the period of time associated with the creation of this work. artist_display - Readable description of the creator of this work.
-Includes artist names, nationality and lifespan dates. place_of_origin - The location where the creation, design, or production of the work took place, or the original location of the work. dimensions - The size, shape, scale, and dimensions of the work. medium_display - The substances or materials used in the creation of a work. credit_line - Brief statement indicating how the work came into the collection. department_title - Name of the curatorial department that this work belongs to. artist_title - Name of the preferred artist/culture associated with this work. classification_title - The name of the preferred classification term for this work.
+**thumbnail.alt_text** - Alternate text for this work.

+**date_start** - The year of the period of time associated with the creation of this work.

+**date_display** - Readable, free-text description of the period of time associated with the creation of this work.

+**artist_display** - Readable description of the creator of this work.
+Includes artist names, nationality and lifespan dates.

+**place_of_origin** - The location where the creation, design, or production of the work took place, or the original location of the work.

+**dimensions** - The size, shape, scale, and dimensions of the work.

+medium_display** - The substances or materials used in the creation of a work.

+**credit_line** - Brief statement indicating how the work came into the collection.

+**department_title** - Name of the curatorial department that this work belongs to.

+**artist_title** - Name of the preferred artist/culture associated with this work.

+**classification_title** - The name of the preferred classification term for this work.

-## TASK 2
+## Task 2

 Please reference the individual folders (corresponding to dataset #1 and dataset #2) of Task 2 for a detailed explanation of the contents of each folder.